ucsf-wynton/wynton-website-hpc/docs/hpc/howto/conda.md

 * for disaster recovery, e.g. if you remove the Conda environment by mistake

+* for updating the dependencies in a Conda environment

 To restore a backed up Conda environment from a yaml file, _on the target machine_: